layer5io/layer5/collections/_books/2018-06-08-the-enterprise-path-to-servcie-mesh.md

 #author: Lee Calcote
 visibility: hide
 status: published
+brief: "Approaches to service mesh deployments and an explanation of service meshes in contrast to related technologies."
 ---
 <h4> Book: <i>The Enterprise Path to Service Mesh Architectures</i></h4>
 By Lee Calcote